elleem/reading-notes/401/second_half/reading41.md

 2. Describe the process of deploying a Next.js application.
 What are the key steps involved, and what are some deployment platforms you can use?

+DPS= Develop, Preview, Ship (write your code, **push changes to a branch on github to create a preview**, merge to main)

+Vercel or your own hosting provider (that supports Node.js)

+- import your repo into Vercel (allows custom domains, environment variables, auto HTTPS)

 ### Next.js 10 is here

 ### Next.js Static File Serving